 Watch the webcast:

 The United Nations Charter underscores the vital importance of promoting respect for fundamental human rights, including to achieve lasting peace and sustainable development.
-In addition to the robust normative framework on universal human rights, the UN has established a variety of mechanisms to assist states with implementing their legal (...)
+In addition to the robust normative framework on universal human rights, the UN has established a variety of mechanisms to assist states with implementing their (...)

 Despite the development of a variety of mechanisms to assist states in meeting their human rights obligations under international law, significant challenges in terms of implementation and compliance remain.
 This paper explores these challenges and offers recommendations to strengthen the multilateral system’s capacity to promote and ensure respect for human rights and foster accountability and justice for violations.